zlflzn31/Video-Game-Development-Independent-Study/README.md

 This below link directs to my dropbox video files folder which demonstrates my progress. https://www.dropbox.com/sh/v2ues2pv8djhuc4/AACk8_ohokb2OkNe7R4ZBxMxa?dl=0

 - If you would like to play the game, follow this link and download locally.
-After then, click "CoopGame.exe" https://www.dropbox.com/sh/t0imzvc29tgf6i6/AABdhMFnyN2AwYnOWLy5n1Ola?dl=0
+After then, unzip the folder and click "CoopGame.exe" https://www.dropbox.com/sh/t0imzvc29tgf6i6/AABdhMFnyN2AwYnOWLy5n1Ola?dl=0